 When death does occur, the patient’s muscles will relax, their breathing will completely stop, their heart will stop beating, and they will have no pulse.
 It is impossible to predict how a caregiver or family will react to the death of a loved one.
 It is both common and normal for caregivers to feel a sense of shock following the death of their loved one.

 Caregivers are required to notify their hospice support team and the patient’s attending physician of a patient’s death.
 Although medical professionals have to be notified, a natural death is not considered an emergency.
-This means that caregivers and families may decide to spend some time to sit peacefully with their loved one or with one another before notifying anyone.
+This means that caregivers and families may decide to spend some time sitting peacefully with their loved ones or with one another before notifying anyone.
 This decision can only be made by the patient’s family.

 Traditions Health Is Ready to Support You

-End of life is a confusing and emotionally challenging time for patients and their families.
-Although end of life is natural, this doesn’t make the process less intimidating.
+The end of life is a confusing and emotionally challenging time for patients and their families.
+Although the end of life is natural, this doesn’t make the process less intimidating.
 Patients and their families should remember that support is available.
-Hospice care professionals can help guide patients and their families through this process and most importantly, ensure that a patient able to spend their remaining time peacefully and comfortably.
-To learn more about how hospice can support your family, contact Traditions Health today.
+Hospice care professionals can help guide patients and their families through this process and most importantly, ensure that a patient is able to spend their remaining time peacefully and comfortably.
+To learn more about how hospice can support your family, complete the Request Care form today.